jamesmc1209/BlueBombLauncher/README.md

     printf "Success!\n\n"
     }
 Save the file and press <code>ctrl + alt + t</code> to open the terminal.
 Type

-      ./bluebomb-helper.sh
+      <code>./bluebomb-helper.sh</code>

 and press enter.

-bluebomb will be redownloaded and the bluebomb launcher will be added to the desktop.
+Now bluebomb will be redownloaded and the bluebomb launcher will be added to the desktop.